-COMMENTS

-The National Standardization Commission (NSC) 03 "Quantum Technologies" is mirroring the work of the European and international technical committees related to Quantum Technologies (ISO/IEC JTC 1/WG 14, ISO/IEC JTC 3 and CEN/CLC JTC 22).
-The NSC 03 has been created in February 2024 and is still under construction.
+COMMENTS The National Standardization Commission (NSC) 03 "Quantum Technologies" is mirroring the work of the European and international technical committees related to Quantum Technologies (ISO/IEC JTC 3 and CEN/CLC JTC 22).
+The NSC 03 has been created in February 2024.